Corey Bird: Miami Marlins

 Bird signed with Miami, making his professional debut with the Batavia Muckdogs of the Class A Short Season New York–Penn League, with whom he hit .237 with 18 RBIs and 16 stolen bases over 58 games.
 He was assigned to the Greensboro Grasshoppers of the Class A South Atlantic League to begin the 2017 season before being promoted to the Jupiter Hammerheads of the Class A-Advanced Florida State League.
 Over 110 games between both clubs, he batted .288 with two home runs, forty RBIs, and 28 stolen bases.
 In 2018, he struggled with injuries, and played in only 42 games for the year.
 In 2019, he began the year with Jupiter before he was promoted to the Jacksonville Jumbo Shrimp of the Class AA Southern League after two games.
 Over 97 games played for the 2019 season, Bird slashed .230/.284/.293 with three home runs, 29 RBIs, and 15 stolen bases.
 To begin the 2021 season, he returned to Jacksonville, now members of the Triple-A East.

 On July 28, 2021, the Marlins promoted Bird to the major leagues.
 On July 31, he was designated for assignment without making an appearance.
 This made him a rare Phantom ballplayer upon his retirement.
 On August 2, he was outrighted back to Jacksonville, with whom he ended the year.

 Over 94 games, Bird slashed .239/.332/.382 with six home runs and 24 RBIs.

 Charleston Dirty Birds

 Bird retired from professional baseball on November 16, 2021.
 However, on June 22, 2022, he signed with the Charleston Dirty Birds of the Atlantic League of Professional Baseball.
 He retired again after playing 23 games for the Dirty Birds on July 23, 2022.

+After retirement, he went on to become the Athletic Director at Covenant School in Huntington, WV.